-Is there any way to avoid the probate process?
+Is there any way to avoid the Estate Administration process?

-Simply put, if you create a will your estate will go through probate upon your passing.
+Simply put, if you create a will your estate will go through Estate Administration upon your passing.
 There is no way around this.

-However, if you opt for a Trust instead of a Will, your estate can avoid Probate.
+However, if you opt for a Trust instead of a Will, your estate can avoid Estate Administration.
 This is one of the many reasons people consider a Trust.

-Is it true that Probate costs a lot of money and takes a lot of time?
+Is it true that Estate Administration costs a lot of money and takes a lot of time?

 While it depends largely on the estate, the answer can be yes.
 For example, if someone contests the Will, it goes without saying that the process has the potential to drag on for many months (or even years).

-Furthermore, the longer the Probate process takes the more it will cost.
+Furthermore, the longer the Estate Administration process takes the more it will cost.
 Once again, this is why some people create a Trust instead of a Will.
-With this approach, they’re able to save their loved ones money (and time and stress) on the Probate process.
+With this approach, they’re able to save their loved ones money (and time and stress) on the process.

-What’s the best way to get help during probate?
+What’s the best way to get help during Estate Administration?

 Are you the executor of the Will?
 Are you concerned about making mistakes?
-If you find yourself in this position, you should consider the benefits of consulting with a Probate attorney.
+If you find yourself in this position, you should consider the benefits of consulting with a Estate Administration attorney.